 Be sure to make plans to arrive early.
 There’s usually a brief ceremony to remember friends and loved ones who’ve been injured or lost their lives, followed by an announcement explaining ride protocol and safety precautions for the ride, which begins promptly at 7:00pm.

 2014 is the 11th anniversary of the first Ride of Silence, which took place in 2003 in Dallas, Texas.

 Kansas Rides of Silence

-— Hutchinson Ride of Silence: Begins at 3rd and Main.
+— Edgerton Ride of Silence: Begins and ends at Edgerton Elementary School.

 — Lawrence Ride of Silence: Begins and ends at the gazebo in South Park.
 Ride will loop through downtown twice before returning to South Park.